June 2023 / ESG

 Portfolio Manager, Global Impact Credit Strategy

 With more than a decade of experience analyzing investment‑grade bond credit quality and managing fixed income portfolios coupled with a passion for addressing climate change, Matt Lawton sees managing the Global Impact Credit Strategy as a way to combine the professional and personal.
 Matt uses the strategy’s flexibility to go beyond “green” bonds to research debt from a range of issuers that can help address environmental and social problems.
-The strategy’s dual objectives are environmental and social impact and investment return.
+The strategy’s dual objectives are to pursue environmental and social impact and investment return.

 Tell us about your background and what informed your decision to pursue a career in asset management.